Jesper-Jung/NovelEmoVAE-VoiceConversion/README.md

     ├───EmovDB
     └───JL_Corpus
 ```
-   Then, make empty folders in the Dataset folder which named of "ESD_preprocessed", "EmovDB_preprocessed", and "JL_Corpus_preprocessed". <br>The final directory should look like this:
+   Then, make empty folders in the Dataset folder which named of "ESD_preprocessed", "EmovDB_preprocessed", and "JL_Corpus_preprocessed".
+   <br><br>The final directory should look like this:
 ```
 └───Dataset
     ├───ESD